-Candidates who successfully complete the Specialist Certificate will gain a critical understanding of processes of social exclusion and inclusion, the concepts of social justice and injustice, and the ways these issues intersect with practical social policy and research issues in Australia and internationally.
+The course is made up of two 12.5 point subjects.
+Candidates who successfully complete the award will gain a critical understanding of processes of social exclusion and inclusion, the concepts of social justice and injustice, and the ways these issues intersect with practical social policy and research issues in Australia and internationally.

 Candidates who successfully complete the course will gain the following outcomes:

 |Course Structure & Available Subjects:||